 A huge coat of arms looks down on the market place from the Moot Hall, on the Westgate corner.
 Built by the former Lady of the Manor Henrietta Cavendish Holles, in 1752, it is now a bank.

 Regular markets are held in the square five days a week (Tuesday to Saturday).Street performances, fairs and regular events are held throughout the year.
 For details visit the Mansfield Council Website

 The museum hosts permanent displays of natural, local and social history and information about the town's industrial heritage.

-The legendary vast forests of Robin Hood's era have gradually been felled over the last 200 years to make room for farm land.
+The legendary vast forests of Robin Hood's era have gradually been felled over the last 200 years to make room for farmland.
 The remnants of the forest now stand far to the east of the town.
-The great centre tree of Sherwood Forest once stood in Wesgate, outside the modern library, until it was felled in the 1940s.
+The great centre tree of Sherwood Forest once stood in Westgate, outside the modern library, until it was felled in the 1940s.
 A plaque now marks the spot where it once stood.